Scooby-Doo! Mystery Incorporated: Home media

 Prior to the volume releases the first episode in the series, "Beware the Beast from Below" was released as a bonus episode in the special features of Scooby-Doo!
 Camp Scare on September 14, 2010.
 "Menace of the Manticore" was also released as a bonus feature on Big Top Scooby-Doo! on October 9, 2012.
-Also, "When the Cicada Calls" from Season 1 and "The Devouring" from Season 2 were released on Scooby-Doo!
-13 Spooky Tales: For the Love of Snack! on January 7, 2014.
-"Night on Haunted Mountain" was also released on Scooby-Doo!
-13 Spooky Tales: Field of Screams on May 13, 2014.

 Warner Home Video started releasing episodes to DVD on January 25, 2011 in the US.
 The first three volumes contain four episodes from the series each in order as they aired on Cartoon Network.
 The final volume (named as Crystal Cove Curse) contains the remaining fourteen episodes from the first season.
 The first thirteen episodes of the second season were released to DVD (which is entitled Danger in the Deep) on November 13, 2012, while the second half of season two (titled Spooky Stampede) was released on June 18, 2013.
 Warner Home Video began releasing volumes for the UK on August 29, 2011.

-On October 8, 2013 Warner Home Video released the first season of Scooby-Doo!
+On October 8, 2013, Warner Home Video released the first season of Scooby-Doo!
 Mystery Incorporated on a four DVD set in the United States.
 On October 7, 2014, the second season was released in another 4-disc set in the US.